 - 1 cup unsalted butter, – about 2 sticks

 - 1 teaspoon vanilla extract

 - ¼ teaspoon almond extract

 - 6 ounces cream cheese, softened

 - 2 tablespoons milk

-- 1 pint raspberries
+- 1- pint raspberries

-- Preheat oven to 375 degrees and line baking sheet with parchment paper.
+- Preheat the oven to 375F and line a large baking sheet with parchment paper.

 - In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.

-- In a medium bowl of a stand mixer, cream butter, cream cheese and vanilla.
+- In a medium bowl of a stand mixer, cream butter, cream cheese, and vanilla.